ramonbs/Project-Wallet/README.md

-# project-wallet
-Project wallet
+# Project Wallet
 Welcome to the React Wallet!
-This is a simple wallet application built on React, which uses ESLint, Cypress, RTL, Jest, CSS, and JavaScript.
+This is a simple wallet application built on React, using redux.js, thunk, ESLint, Cypress, RTL, Jest, CSS, and JavaScript.

 ## Installation
 To install the Wallet, please follow the steps below: